ERMETE-Lab/ROSE-pyforce/README.md

 **pyforce** is currently developed and mantained at [Nuclear Reactors Group - ERMETE Lab](https://github.com/ERMETE-Lab) by

-- Stefano Riva
+- Dr. Stefano Riva
+- Yantao Luo

 under the supervision of Dr. Carolina Introini and Prof. Antonio Cammi.

-If interested, please contact stefano.riva@polimi.it, carolina.introini@polimi.it, antonio.cammi@polimi.it
+If interested, please contact stefano.riva@polimi.it, carolina.introini@polimi.it, antonio.cammi@polimi.it.